 - Check if a positive LMIA is needed or not.

 - Meet the terms of this stream such as:

 - Submit documents to prove if the business and job offer is valid (if applicable).

 - Submit a transition plan to show how the employer will train, hire, and retain Canadians and permanent residents to reduce dependability on TFW’s.

-- Conduct minimum advertisement efforts at the national and global level.
+- Conduct minimum advertisement efforts at the national and global levels.

-- Conduct approved hiring efforts such as using job match and using acceptable job advertisement methods for the same.
+- Conduct approved hiring efforts such as using job matches and using acceptable job advertisement methods for the same.

 - Offer wage that is higher than: